azzazzel/azzazzel.github.io/about.md

 ---
 layout: page
 title: About Me
-image: milen.jpg
+image: me_header4.png
 ---

 I’ve been building various kinds of software and have played multiple roles in the IT industry for the last {{ site.time | date: '%Y' | minus: 1999 }} years!

 ### What I do

-Since 2020 I am a Developer Advocate at [AxonIQ](http://axoniq.io), where I effectively lead the Developer Relations team.
-Next to Java and modularity, I deepen and share my knowledge about Domain-Driven Design, Command and Query Responsibility Separation, Event Sourcing, and similar architectural concepts.
+Since 2025 I am a Developer Advocate at [Pinecone](http://pinecone.io).
+My focus is on exploring ways to harness AI to enhance developers' experience and productivity rather than replace them.

 I'm a [frequent conference speaker](/talks) trying my best to share my experience with fellow developers and collect meaningful feedback from our users.